 - Painful swelling in your leg, foot or hip

 - Chest pain or shortness of breath

 Over-the-counter drugs like aspirin-containing compounds, nonsteroidal medications (e.g., ibuprofen or Aleve) and vitamins can interact with anticoagulants and cause bleeding.
 Avoid these products while on a blood thinner.

 For similar reasons, you should also avoid or postpone the following:

 - Using a straight-edge razor

-*If it is not possible to postpone a procedure, be sure that your dentist or physician is aware that you are taking anticoagulants and that you have had a recent joint replacement surgery.
+*If it is not possible to postpone a procedure, be sure that your dentist or physician is aware that you are taking anticoagulants and that you have had a recent hip or knee surgery.

 Recognizing and preventing potential complications

 Do not take a “wait and see” approach.
 Call your surgeon immediately if you experience the following signs of a blood clot: